 speaker

-Nick
+Nick Ma

 Yeah, we believe that at the margin there could be a higher increase in prepayments.
-The prepayment rate right now is somewhere in the mid single digits.
-A lot of these borrowers have pretty out of the money coupons relative to where on the run coupons are.
+The prepayment rate right now is somewhere in the mid-single digits.
+A lot of these borrowers have pretty out-of-the-money coupons relative to where on-the-run coupons are.
 So we believe that could increase, but not substantially.
-Also RPLs have a history of potential choppy pay credit profiles, so that also creates somewhat of a cap in terms of the prepayments.
-But overall as we have seen historically when rates do come down and there are other options for these borrowers, we do expect prepayments to move up slightly.
+Also, RPLs have a history of potential choppy pay credit profiles.
+So that also creates somewhat of a cap in terms of the prepayments.
+But overall, as we have seen historically, when rates do come down and there are other options for these borrowers, we do expect prepayments to move up slightly.

 speaker